-This is in part a consequence of low expectations of children with disability - that educators and other children fail to recognise children with disability as capable of learning.
-Or it could be the educator is not confident and/or competent of how best to educate a child with disability, and therefore may not adequately take into account the different learning needs of these children.
-But a big factor is the medical model of disability that focuses on labels, and deficits.
-More on this in the section on "Understanding Devaluation" below.
+This is in part a consequence of general community attitudes of low expectations of children with disability - that educators and other children fail to recognise children with disability as capable of learning.
+Or it could be the educator is not confident and/or competent of how best to educate a child with disability, and therefore may not feel adequate to consider the different learning needs of these children.
+But a big factor is the medical model of disability that focuses on labels, and deficits and devalues people with disability.
+More on this in the section on "Understanding Devaluation and breaking the cycle through inclusion" below.

-Systemic discrimination exists before a child has set foot in an ECEC.
+Systemic discrimination, also referred to as structural violence exists before a child has set foot in an ECEC.
 Children without disability and their families do not encounter these barriers.
 Instead, they are given a welcoming attitude with high expectations and a willingness to do what it takes to support that child's learning and involvement in ECEC.
 There is no question about this.
 Conversely, for those with a disability, this is not the case.
 The consequence of gatekeeping to both child and family are obvious.
-Rejection, stigmatisation, lack of educational outcomes, isolation, low self-esteem.
+Rejection, stigmatisation, lack of educational outcomes, isolation, low self-esteem, the beginning of the pathway towards the justice system.
 Far more needs to be done to teach and enforce the laws and policies prohibiting the prevention of enrolment of children, suspensions/expulsions, and forced partial enrolments.
+Further, a recent research report with the Disability Royal Commission recommends the provision of educational supports, maintaining educational engagement and earlier disability assessment targeting educational needs will decrease the risk of entering the justice system.